Muhammad-Talha4k/Pneumonia-Detection-using-torch-x-ray-vision/README.md

 **TorchXRayVision**: This project uses the DenseNet model implementation from [TorchXRayVision](https://github.com/mlmed/torchxrayvision), which provides state-of-the-art pretrained models for chest X-ray analysis.

 **Kaggle Pneumonia Dataset**: The pneumonia dataset used for fine-tuning was sourced from [Kaggle’s chest X-ray pneumonia dataset](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia).

-Special thanks to the contributors of this dataset.
+Special thanks to the contributors of the Torch XRAY-Vision library and kaggle for the dataset.